sjbmle/Vae_Skltn/README.md

-## `Vae-Set:` &nbsp; A collection of experimental VAEs built on a robust foundational model
+## `Vae-Skltn:` &nbsp; A robust but simple extendable framework for building generative VAEs.

 <p align="center">
   <kbd>
   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/topOfSeven.jpg" width=700 height=77 />
   </kbd>
   <br>
-  <sub>Here is a latent structure of about 60 variables, found to exist within the human handwriting of the number 7.<br> This is a normally distributed feature. <br> See Vae4 (below)</sub>
+  <sub>Here is a latent structure of about 60 variables, found to exist within the human handwriting of the number 7.<br> The distribution of this feature is apparently normal. <br> See Vae4 (below)</sub>
 </p>
 <br>
 <br>

 ## `Vae1:` &nbsp;
-Vae1 is a foundational model.
+Vae1 is the main framework.
 It uses a multivariate Gaussian as the latent distribution and either a continuous-bernoulli or gaussian reconstruction density, depending on the data type.
 <br>
 <br>
-It is designed to be a very robust and explicit VAE model.
+The framework is intended to be robust and explicit in many ways.
 This explicit coding style allows for significant access to the inner workings of the model.
 Thus, Vae1 can be quickly extended into novel experimental architectures.
 Below are some of the design choices that make this possible.
 <br>
 <br>
 <br>